davidmhart/SelectionGCN/README.md

 [Supplemental](https://openaccess.thecvf.com/content/WACV2024/supplemental/Hart_Improving_Graph_Networks_WACV_2024_supplemental.pdf)

-This code has been tested with Python 3.10, PyTorch 2.0.1, PyTorch Geometric 2.4.0, and PyTorch Geometric Temporal 0.54
+This code has been tested with Python 3.10, PyTorch 2.0.1, PyTorch Geometric 2.4.0, and PyTorch Geometric Temporal 0.54.
+The results presented in the paper are saved as Tensorboard logs in `experiments.zip`

 ## Spatial Graph Networks
-Selection-based graph convolution can improve the performance of spatial graph datasets.
+Selection-based graph convolution can improve the performance of spatial graph tasks.
 We provide code for running standard and selection-based graph network on spatial datasets.
 The following graph networks (PyG convention), datasets, and selection functions are built-in to our code:

 **Graph Networks**
 - GCN